nateyolles/aem-akamai-replication-agent/README.md

 ## Requirements

-The project was created and tested with the listed requirements although it can be altered to for other versions.
+The project was created and tested with the listed requirements although it can easily be altered to work with other versions.

 * Java 1.7
 * AEM 6.1